OccultParrot/Pagget/README.md

 - `/berries set` - Sets the amount of berries the selected user has
 - `/berries give` - Gives the specified amount of berries from your account to the specified user

+### Gambling Commands

+- `/berries gambling blackjack` - Play blackjack with your berries
+- `/berries gambling roulette` - Play roulette with your berries
+- `/berries gambling slots` - Play slots with your berries

 ## How is Data Stored?